Learning Process

 Chapters

 Learn how to build the foundation of your application by creating a task list.
-You’ll create components to display tasks, use Angular control flow to render lists, and apply styling for a clean UI.
+You’ll create a component to display tasks, use Angular control flow to render lists dynamically, and apply styling for a clean UI.

 Add delete functionality to your task list.
 Implement a delete button, connect your UI to Angular services, and manage state as users remove tasks.